Reichenau Island

-In 724, the first monastery was built on the island by the bishop Pirmin, and Reichenau quickly developed into an influential religious, cultural, and intellectual center.
-During the Early and High Middle Ages, the Reichenau Abbey was one of the significant monasteries across the Frankish Empire.
+Reichenau Abbey, founded on the island by bishop Pirmin in 724, quickly developed into an influential religious, cultural, and intellectual center.
 Because of its historical importance and the exceptional quality of the architecture and artwork found in the island's three churches and abbey, Reichenau was declared a World Heritage Site in 2000.

 History

 Although people occupied Reichenau in the Bronze Age and Iron Age, archeological evidence suggests that Reichenau was abandoned during the Roman era.
-Uninhabited until 724, when Saint Pirmin received support from the Carolingian ruler Charles Martel to build a monastery on the island.
-The first abbey, at Mittelzel, was wooden, although it was replaced by a stone building by 746.
-In the early 9th century, under the patronage of the Carolingian dynasty and Ottonian dynasty, the monastery flourished.
-In 816 the abbey was rebuilt in a cruciform basilica style, churches dedicated to the Virgin and Saint Mark were consecrated.
+It remained uninhabited until 724, when the monk Pirmin received support from the Carolingian ruler Charles Martel to build a monastery on the island.
+The first monastery, at Mittelzel, was wooden, although it was replaced by a stone building by 746.
+In the early 9th century, under the patronage of the Carolingian dynasty and Ottonian dynasty, the community flourished.
+In 816 the monastery church of the by-then abbey, was rebuilt in a cruciform basilica style, and churches dedicated to the Virgin and Saint Mark were consecrated.
 Relics of St. Mark arrived at the abbey in the mid-9th century.
 Two further churches were built on the island consecrated to Saints Peter and Paul (in 799) and to Saint George (in 896).

-The abbey's bailiff was housed in a two-storey stone building to which two more storeys of timber framing were added in the 14th century, one of the oldest timber-frame buildings in south Germany.
+The abbey's bailiff was housed in a two-storey stone building to which two more storeys of timber framing were added in the 14th century, one of the oldest timber-frame buildings in southern Germany.
 It is today used as a museum of local history.